oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Avoid creating complex user interfaces, or limit the complexity of any that are needed.
 Implementing a sophisticated user interface can require development effort disproportionate to the value provided, and subsequent maintenance effort is similarly magnified.

 In choosing to use a supporting application support platform, consider whether the value provided by the platform outweighs the additional dependencies that are introduced, and that may require ongoing maintenance effort to keep up to date.
 Note that such platforms can take significant effort to learn, which may lead to difficulties finding future developers to help with software maintenance.

+When writing or modifying code for execution in a Javascript environment, consider using [Typescript](https://www.typescriptlang.org/).
+Typescript is an enhanced form Javascript, which allows some checks for code correctness to be performed to catch some errors before the code is executed, and providing diagnostic information that makes it easier to pinpoint and correct such errors.
+A valid Javascript program remains valid and performs the same function when processed as Typescript;  this means that code changes that support the checking can be applied incrementally, without requiring a "flag day" change to the entire application codebase.
+To use Typescript, ensure that the tool chain used can support automatic processing of Typescript code.

 See also: